Alexandra Botez: Early life and background

 Botez was born to Romanian immigrant parents.
-Although she was born in Dallas, Texas, she was raised in Vancouver, British Columbia, Canada.
+Although she was born in Dallas, Texas, she was raised in Vancouver, British Columbia.
+She is the older sister of Andrea Botez.
 Botez's father introduced her to chess and started training her when she was six.
 She eventually became a member of the Romanian Community Centre chess club, Golden Knights, coached by Chess Master Valer Eugen Demian.